 Ticket to Ride

-Ticket to Ride, along with its related expansions and follow-ups, is an absolutely top-notch game.
+One of the most popular of all games, Ticket to Ride, along with its related expansions and follow-ups, is an absolutely top-notch game.
 It can be played in less than an hour and provides a lot of depth without being complicated.
 Players compete to build railroad lines across the United States, trying to connect specific cities while preventing other players from reaching their goals.
 Winning requires a variety of smart strategic and tactical choices, giving Ticket to Ride considerable replay value.
 This is a terrific family strategy game.

 For 2 to 5 players, ages 8 and up.
 Designed by Alan R. Moon, published by Days of Wonder.

 02 of 12

 Steam: Rails to Riches/ Age of Steam

 In these two closely related games, players compete to build railroads and deliver goods via a network of tracks and stations that develops as the game progresses.
 Both Steam: Rails to Riches (2009) and Age of Steam (originally released in 2002) are heavyweight strategy games, and both are excellent choices for serious gamers.
 If you enjoy deep games that reward repeated play, we strongly recommend either Steam or Age of Steam.
-A third related game, also recommended, is Railroad Tycoon (2005), published by Eagle Games.

 For 3 to 6 players, ages 12 and up.
 Designed by Martin Wallace, published by Mayfair Games (Steam) and Eagle Games (Age of Steam).

 03 of 12

 A remake of Moon's earlier game Airlines, Union Pacific puts players in the role of railroad tycoons as they try to acquire stock in the best railroad companies.
 Players chose between expanding the companies or playing stock from their hand.
 But you must remember that when scoring takes place, only played stock counts.